etelan/CV/CV.md

 - Reported and fixed production bugs on Google's internal platform which affected end-users around the world.
 - Created training material for coworkers, particularly around testing procedures and strategies.
 - As a community contribution, I negotiated and scheduled keynote speakers at TransConf 2021, an event for one of the employee resource groups at Google.
 This included one of our prominent YouTube creators with a 1M+ following.
+-
+### Makers Academy Coding Bootcamp - Septeber 2020 - December 2020

+London, United Kingdom

+- Completed a 12 week coding bootcamp
+- Did peer programming, group projects and test driven development
+- Created an API using NodeJS
+- Made a game entirely written in Javascript and HTML in a group
+- Got taught how to learn a new programming language quickly (Ruby)

 ### The Melbourn Community Hub App: July 2019 - March 2020